trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 ### The Cult of Cereology

-Example of Crop Circles, and people firmly believing in their supernatural causes even though other people are the ones who clearly made them.
+Example of Crop Circles, and people firmly believing in their supernatural causes even though other people are the ones who made them.

 ### The Temptations of Superstition